Key West may be a small island in size but big

 but people who come for extended stays call themselves

 everything from novelists to rock stars.
-Book

 it now!